Schrodinger1926/cats-map/README.md

 * /

    method : GET

    returns `index.html`, the home page of application

    method: POST

    Stores incomming data to sqlite storage.
 Expects geoocordinate as JSON.

 * /fetch

    method: GET

    returns a table of sqlite database.

 * /clear

    method: GET

    clears all the backend sqlite data

 ## FOOTNOTES
+* Release day was crazy.
+   City power outage

+   Laptop charge broken

+   Db compatibility issues

+   THE typo bug on which I spent a great deal of time

 * Spent a hell lot time with concepts, bugs and architecture.
-* From almost no experience in javascript, maps, ajax, ORM, Flask, firebase, tests and more to an intermediate level in 4 days.
+* From almost no experience in javascript, maps API, ajax, ORM, Flask, firebase, tests and more to an intermediate level in 4 days.
-* I struggled a lot witht the architecture, bascially the whole flask app now looks like kind of Django.
+* I struggled a lot with the architecture, bascially the whole flask app now looks like kind of Django.
 Why Django is needed?
 I think I understood it the hard and a permament way.

 * Won't say a J learning curve, it wasn't an exponential in the later stage.
 It was a vertical.